-An affiliate program is one which provides the mechanism for people to become a ‘distributor’ of sorts of a business’s products.
-The ‘distributors’ advertise or share the business’ products through their own channels and if this converts to sales, then the business compensates them in return.
+An affiliate program provides people a mechanism to become a ‘distributor’ of sorts of a business’s products.
+The ‘distributors’ advertise or share the business’ products through their own channels, and if this converts to sales, then the business compensates them in return.
 Affiliate programs are a good way of broadening the market and sales of a business.
 The basic logic is that the sheer volume of sales outweighs the decreased profit margin on each.

 YouTube is another hugely popular platform where the audience numbers are vast.
-Ads can be purchased relatively cheaply compared with other online platforms, and can be strategically positioned to be shown prior to related videos.
-Outside of paid options, a business can treat YouTube like any other social media platform and create videos that promote itself or its product, for free.
+Ads can be purchased relatively cheaply compared with other online platforms and can be strategically positioned to be shown before related videos.
+Outside of paid options, a business can treat YouTube like any other social media platform and create videos that promote itself or its product for free.

 Magazine ads are a fantastic option for businesses whose product or service is conducive to visual representation.
 High-quality photographs or well-designed graphics in a magazine can have a significant impact.
 With countless magazines to choose from, including many that are industry-based publications, a magazine ad is sure to hit the mark.

-Human billboards are particularly effective for businesses that don’t have street frontage, alerting passers by to the business’ presence.
-While the cost of labour makes them more expensive than a regular sign, human billboards have the advantage of being able to interact with potential customers and can draw attention to the business by being vocal and animated.
+Human billboards are particularly effective for businesses that don’t have street frontage, alerting passers-by to the business’ presence.
+While the cost of labour makes them more expensive than a regular sign, human billboards have the advantage of interacting with potential customers.
+They can draw attention to the business by being vocal and animated.

 It may seem counterintuitive, but there are a number of free online promotion methods that business owners can take advantage of.
 One of the most important ways of promoting any business online is by simply having a website, and there are now several website builders that allow you to just that for free.
 Let’s take a look at them.

 Weebly makes the task of building a website fairly simple, particularly with its drag-and-drop feature.
-Their websites include integrated marketing and advanced analytics, allowing business owners to take advantage of data, and can be easily optimised on the platform for mobile phones.
+Their websites include integrated marketing and advanced analytics, allowing business owners to take advantage of data and be easily optimised on mobile phones.
 Unlike some other free website platforms, Weebly includes a code editor which allows more savvy users to customise their website more extensively.

 With over 125 million websites worldwide, Wix is clearly doing something right.
 Wix’s simple website builder features more than 500 templates and is coupled with over 200 separate apps to assist business owners to manage their business all in one place.
 Wix also provides a support team, SEO assistance and secure hosting.